Gustaw Orlicz-Dreszer

 In 1930 Orlicz-Dreszer became a member of ZG Liga Morska i Kolonialna (Maritime and Colonial League).
 He created and promoted a development program for the Polish merchant marine.
-From 1930−36 he served as Inspector of the Polish Army and in 1936 as Inspector of Air Defense.
+From 1930 to 1936 he served as Inspector of the Polish Army and in 1936 as Inspector of Air Defense.

 Orlicz-Dreszer died in a plane accident, crashing in a RWD-9 plane into the Baltic Sea near Gdynia while flying excessively low.